-Professor Dickinson's teaching and scholarship focus on constitutional property, land use, affordable housing law and policy, urban development and local and state government law.
+Professor Dickinson's teaching and scholarship focus on constitutional property, state and local government law, land use, affordable housing law and policy and urban development.

 Professor Dickinson practiced with the Real Estate Group at Reed Smith LLP (Pittsburgh), where he concentrated on all aspects of real estate development and litigation, specifically focusing on land use, zoning, economic development, landlord-tenant and eminent domain.
 While at the firm, he founded and coordinated the Reed Smith Housing Rights Project, a pro bono initiative advocating on behalf of indigent tenants in eviction proceedings in Allegheny County in collaboration with the Neighborhood Legal Services Association.